-Note to readers: Please click the share buttons above.
+Note to readers: Please click the share button above.
 Follow us on Instagram and Twitter and subscribe to our Telegram Channel.
 Feel free to repost and share widely Global Research articles.

 Jeremy Kuzmarov is Managing Editor of CovertAction Magazine.
-He is the author of four books on U.S. foreign policy, including Obama's Unending Wars (Clarity Press, 2019) and The Russians Are Coming, Again, with John Marciano (Monthly Review Press, 2018).
+He is the author of five books on U.S. foreign policy, including Obama's Unending Wars (Clarity Press, 2019), The Russians Are Coming, Again, with John Marciano (Monthly Review Press, 2018), and Warmonger.
+How Clinton's Malign Foreign Policy Launched the U.S. Trajectory From Bush II to Biden (Clarity Press, 2023).
 He can be reached at: jkuzmarov2@gmail.com.